Policies of Colorado State University

 When choosing between equivalent products, the purchaser should choose the more accessible product when possible.
 New EIT should be accessible upon acquisition or implementation to the extent practicable.
 All new university contracts for EIT will contain appropriate provisions concerning accessibility, as prescribed by the Office of General Counsel.

 Promoting Awareness of Accessibility

-Assistance with accessibility issues and compliance with this policy may be obtained by contacting the ADA/Section 504 Coordinator.
+Compliance with this policy is required.
+Assistance with accessibility issues and compliance with this policy may be obtained by using the contact form on the Accessibility by Design website.

-Students and prospective students encountering barriers may seek assistance by contacting Resources for Disabled Students or the Assistive Technology Resource Center.
+Students and prospective students encountering barriers may seek assistance by reporting an accessibility concern or contacting the Student Disability Center.

 Employees, prospective employees, and others encountering barriers may seek assistance by reporting an accessibility concern or contacting the Office of Equal Opportunity.

 - ADA/Section 504 Coordinator (Office of Equal Opportunity)

 - CSU Policy: Inclusive Physical and Virtual Campus